 In part, Riviera achieves its low price point by “unbundling” some features, such as inclusive beer and wine during lunch and dinner.
 On the other hand, Riviera includes costs that may be hidden, or in the fine print, on competitors, such as port charges.
 As an example, Uniworld includes beverages of all types (all the time) on its river cruises but does not include port charges in its fares.
 Port charges for Uniworld’s seven-night Delightful Danube cruise total more than $300 per stateroom.

-While Riviera includes port charges, a beverage package will cost you $129 per person ($159 in 2019, $299 for longer cruises).
+While Riviera includes port charges, a beverage package will cost you $159 per person ($299 for longer cruises).
 The difference is that everyone must pay port charges whereas on river cruises that include beverages, non-imbibers essentially subsidize their fellow passengers who do drink.

 Two things surprised me, well, three really about Riviera’s Robert Burns.
 The first was the overall ship experience.
 For most of its ships, Riviera contracts with Scylla, a Swiss river cruise ship owner that also manages the food and beverage, and hotel operations throughout its fleet.